jgb-solutions/contact-sinatra-sqlite/README.md

 This is a simple web app built with Sinatra, that allows users to login/logout and create contacts.
 Users can modify and delete only the contacts that they own.
 Bootstrap is used for styling and is already included via CDN links.

-The `master` branch of this repo holds a start that I setup if anyone wants to start a basic project with Sinatra.
+The `master` branch of this repo holds a starter that I setup if anyone wants to start a basic project with Sinatra.
 The working project will be pushed to the `dev` branch.

 To start working with this starter you have to:
 - Fork this repo